 - If your child has suspected food poisoning.

-- If you have any long-term chronic condition like kidney disease, inflammatory bowel disease, heart disease or diabetes.
+- Also if you have any long-term chronic condition like kidney disease, inflammatory bowel disease, heart disease or diabetes.

 How to Prevent the Spread of Infection

 If you suspect you have food poisoning, keep contact with other people, especially elderly and young children, to a minimum.
 Stay off work or school until you feel better and at least 48 hours after the last episode of diarrhea.
 Here are some general rules to prevent the spread of infection in a household and keep your family safe: